-But before we have a look at the actual list if the best free SFTP and FTPS servers, we’ll start off by discussing the differences between the multiple File Transfer Protocols available today.
+But before we have a look at the actual list, we’ll start off by discussing the differences between the multiple File Transfer Protocols available today.
 Then, we’ll introduce the best servers for Windows including a few “portable” options, i.e. servers that don’t require installation.
 Next, we’ll go over the best Linux free SFTP and FTPS servers.

 File Transfer Protocols, What Are The Differences?